-Pathways, bridges and walkways could be made wider and more accessible for all.
+Pathways, bridges and walkways could be made wider and more accessible for more people.
 There's currently little access into large parts of the north riverside for walkers which presents opportunities to connect up multiple pathways and create circular leisure walking routes.

 The Recreation Ground